suf - participation fund

 WHAT IS IT?

-The Participation Fund is a means tested fund and comes from the same pot of money as the Students’ Union Fund.
-It is designed to provide financial assistance to students who can’t afford to take part in extra-curricular activities run by LSESU.
-These activities will often be led by clubs and societies however we will consider any LSESU activity that would have a positive impact on your student experience.
+The Participation Fund is designed to provide financial assistance to students who cannot afford to participate in extra-curricular activities run by the LSESU.
+Clubs and societies will often lead these activities; however, we will consider any LSESU activity that would positively impact your student experience.
+Applicants can receive up to £500 per academic year.

 who can apply?